unlink2/octoforth/README.md

-- optimize code (e.g. push and pull can be optimized away if they follow each other) this should be done with a simple static analysis and special words that execute operations that can be optimized. this should only apply when -o1 is set
+- optimize code (e.g. push and pull can be optimized away if they follow each other) this should be done with a simple static analysis and special words that execute operations that can be optimized. this should only apply when -o1 is set another easy optimization is to treat '@' and '!' in a special way if they have a constant in front of them we can do an immediate load instead of loading from a realtive address e.g. on 6502